Submit to STIFF

 What are my chances of being accepted?

-In 2014 we received about 750 entries and screened 32 features and over 100 shorts.
+In 2017 we received about 400 entries and accepted 123 of the films and Transmedia projects submitted.
 Your odds with us are pretty good, but only if you submit.

 Do you just attend the major fests and invite films with celebrities to take up all the programming slots?

-We usually attend a major fest or two (Sundance, Slamdance, SXSW) every year occasionally invite 1-2 films that we really feel are a great fit for our audience.
-But, rest assured we don't fill the program with Festival Picks.
-We are committed to filling the vast majority of our programming slots from our submission pool.
+We do not fill the program with Festival Picks.
+We are committed to filling our programming slots from our submission pool.

 OK.
 I am sold.
 I want to screen my film/TransMedia project at STIFF, what do I have to do?